Skip to content

-OPAL is coming to Harrietsham C of E Primary School
+OPAL at Harrietsham C of E Primary School

-As a school we will be starting a new and exciting play project in September - OPAL Play.
-OPAL play is an exciting programme - OPAL work with schools to improve playtimes for all children.
+In September 2024 we began a new and exciting play project – OPAL Play.
+OPAL play is an exciting programme – OPAL works with schools to improve playtimes for all children.

 What is OPAL?